-The 31 publications included in the assessment described enablers (n=27) and/or inhibitors (n=22) for at least 42 large research-led partnerships.
-Publications most commonly described partnerships in the health sector (n=24) and those based in the United Kingdom (UK; n=9), Canada (n=7) and Australia (n=6).
-Six described one or multiple Collaborations for Leadership in Applied Health Research and Care (CLAHRCs), a specific collaboration type from the UK health system.
-There was a diversity of methods used to assess partnerships and often more than one assessment method per partnership was used, most frequently were interviews (n=15), authors' own knowledge/reflections (n=15), and analysis of existing documents and data (n=12).
+The 31 publications described enablers (n=27) and/or inhibitors (n=22) for at least 42 large research-led partnerships and are summarised in Table 1.
+Publications most commonly described partnerships in the health sector (n=24) and were based in the United Kingdom (UK; n=9), Canada (n=7) and Australia (n=6).
+Six described Collaborations for Leadership in Applied Health Research and Care (CLAHRCs), a specific collaboration type from the UK health system.
+Partnerships were most often assessed by interviews (n=15), authors' own knowledge/reflections (n=15), and analysis of existing documents and data (n=12).